FelipeSGAndrade/democraticLunch/README.md

 After running the full test, a report about coverage can be found at **/reports/coverage/index.html**

 ## Usage
-There is a automatically generated swagger running on endpoint **/docs**.
+There is an automatically generated swagger running on endpoint **/docs**.
 Also, there is a postman collection in the root directory that can be imported and contains examples.

 The **/startMock** endpoint will insert some data on the lists used as database (as the instructions said it could be mocked).